Vector Quantized Latent Concepts: A Scalable Alternative to Clustering-Based Concept Discovery: Related Work

-Motivated by the superposition hypothesis, \gls{sae} have recently become a popular tool in mechanistic interpretability \cite{cunningham2023sparse, harle2024scar, templeton2024scaling, lan2024quantifying} to decompose representations into sparse feature directions~\cite{elhage2022superposition}.
-Different from latent concept explanations, they operate at neuron-level interpretation, aimed at disentangling concept knowledge into monotonic neurons.
+\Glspl{sae}, motivated by the superposition hypothesis, have become a central tool in mechanistic interpretability for decomposing representations into sparse feature directions~\citep{cunningham2023sparse, harle2024scar, templeton2024scaling, lan2024quantifying}.
+Unlike latent concept methods, \gls{sae} operate at the feature level and aim to disentangle the representation into monosemantic features rather than task-related concepts.
+Therefore, we treat them as a complementary comparison rather than as a direct baseline.

-\Gls{vqvae}~\cite{Oord2017} learns discrete latent representations via a finite codebook, enabling a natural discretization of the feature space.
-Prior works has mainly applied it to representation learning and compression~\cite{kaiser2018, guo2020, yu2021vector, bhardwaj-etal-2022-vector, huang2023}.
-We instead adopt it for latent concept discovery in \gls{llm} interpretability.
+\Gls{vqvae}~\citep{Oord2017} learns discrete latent representations via a finite codebook, enabling a natural discretization of the representation space.
+Prior work has mainly used this idea for representation learning and compression~\citep{kaiser2018, guo2020, yu2021vector, bhardwaj-etal-2022-vector, huang2023}. \Gls{vqlc} instead uses vector quantization as a scalable mechanism for discovering latent concepts in \gls{llm} hidden states.